lewashby/llmasp/README.md

 ```

 ## Installation from PyPI
-To install and use the package directly from PyPI, you can use pip, the Python package installer.
-Follow the steps from the [package page](https://pypi.org/project/llmasp/).
+Install the package from PyPI using pip by following the instructions on the [package page](https://pypi.org/project/llmasp/).

 ## Acknowledgments